Abhishek-2502/Campus_Nexus/README.md

 - **JDBC**: Java Database Connectivity (JDBC) is used to seamlessly integrate the Java application with the MySQL database, enabling smooth and efficient data manipulation and access.

+- **AWS**: Amazon Web Services (AWS) is used to store data online, offering scalable and secure cloud storage solutions that enhance data accessibility and resilience.

 This technology stack ensures a robust, dynamic, and secure system that supports the management of various aspects of student and faculty administration within educational institutions.
+AWS also adds the benefit of cloud-based data storage, allowing for scalable, reliable, and accessible data management.